 Women’s health is a big deal.
 It’s sensitive to a lot of things and anything could throw it out of whack from eating too much sugar to wearing too tight pants.
 Here’s four supplements that help keep your vagina happy and health.
 From UTI’s and yeast infections to PCOS and mood swings, these babies will set you straight again.
 Long gone are days of cranberry juice.
-New studies show that the benefits of combating UTI’s are very small.
+New studies show that the benefits of ingesting cranberries to combat UTI’s are very small.
 Yes, it may help prevent them, but why don’t you try things that actually work?
 Read on.

 Apple Cider Vinegar - taking shots of this is so gross.
 If you’ve ever done this before, then you know what we’re talking about when we say that a gag reflex is very real.
 Taking supplements is much better and easier.
 Apple cider vinegar (ACV for short) helps with yeast infections and UTIs.
 It’s a little magic pill.
 The vag is naturally more acidic on the pH scale to help fight invaders, but too much acidity tips the scale over and that’s where it causes problems.
 ACV when consumed turns alkaline, which helps balance out the pH in our girl making her happy.
 Next time you have a yeast infection try this supplement out and see how much of a relief you get.
 There’s so many benefits to ACV besides vaginal health including dietary reasons to decrease inflammation and balance out our guts.
 It also has probiotic properties even though it’s officially not a probiotic, but we’ll take it.